functional-koans/clojure-koans/README.md

 ## Getting Started

-The easiest and fastest way to get the koans up and running is to [download the latest zip file from Github](https://github.com/functional-koans/clojure-koans/releases).
-This way, you'll have all the dependencies you need, including Clojure itself and JLine, and you can skip the rest of this section (skip to "Running the Koans").

-If you're starting from a cloned or forked repo, that's cool too.
-This way you'll be able to track your progress in Git, and see how your answers compare to others, by checking out the project's Network tab.
+I recommend starting from a cloned or forked repo.
+This way you'll be able to track your progress in Git.
 You might want to create your own branch - that way if you pull back the latest koans from master, it'll be a bit easier to manage the inevitable conflicts if we make changes to exercises you've already completed.

 You have a few options for installation:

-- Install the dependencies for the koans (such as Clojure) on your machine,
+- Install the dependencies for the koans (such as Clojure) on your machine
 - Use Vagrant and the configuration in this repository
 - Use Docker